top of page

-CARACAS / WASHINGTON D.C. — The dramatic events of January 3, 2026, which saw the United States capture Venezuela’s sitting president and implement a total oil blockade, are being framed by many as a geopolitical shockwave.
-However, for those who have long tracked the fragility of fiat currency, this isn't a surprise—it is the inevitable conclusion of a dying monetary system.
+CARACAS / WASHINGTON D.C. — The dramatic events of January 3, 2026, saw the United States capture Venezuela’s sitting president and implement a total oil blockade.
+Many frame this as a geopolitical shockwave.
+However, for those who have tracked the fragility of fiat currency, this isn't a surprise.
+It is the inevitable conclusion of a dying monetary system.

 The Script of Systematic Failure